DrGFreeman/dash-clipboard-demo/README.md

 ![screenshot](./docs/screenshot.png)

-The **Generate New Code** button triggers a server-side callback to generate a random code using the `uuid.uuid4()` funcition.
+The **Generate New Code** button triggers a server-side callback to generate a random code using the `uuid.uuid4()` function.
 The **Copy Code to Clipboard** button triggers a client-side callback that copies the code to the clipboard using a JavaScript function.
 It also triggers a server-side callback to display the *Text copied to clipboard* alert.

 The client-side callback is defind as follows: